szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Google`` - Integrates Gmail, Drive, Calendar, Contacts, Keep, Docs, Maps, Colab, and YouTube so models can work with Google services from conversations.
 * ``Image Generation (inline)`` - Adds image generation and editing directly to conversations using a separately configured image model without requiring a mode change.
 * ``Mailer`` - Provides email access through configured mail services, including sending and reading messages where supported.
-* ``Memory (inline)`` - Maintains compact database-backed long-term memory with a global scope outside projects and an isolated memory scope for each project.
+* ``Memory (inline)`` - Maintains compact database-backed long-term memory plus raw keyed memory, with a global scope outside projects and an isolated memory scope for each project.
 * ``MCP`` - Connects models to external Model Context Protocol servers and exposes discovered remote tools through stdio, SSE, or Streamable HTTP transports.
 * ``Mouse and Keyboard`` - Lets models control the mouse and keyboard, capture screenshots, and interact with the desktop or supported sandbox environment.
 * ``OpenStreetMap`` - Adds geocoding, place search, routing, and map utilities based on OpenStreetMap services.